elastisys/compliantkubernetes/docs/user-guide/self-managed-services/flux.md

 #### Namespace

-You need create a namespace where Flux will work.
+You need to create a namespace where Flux will work.
 This namespace should be called `flux-system`.
 Create this [sub-namespace](../namespaces.md) under e.g. `production`.

 `kubectl hns create -n production flux-system`